somnek/cert-check/README.md

 #### Note:

-If you're on macOS, you may need to run `xattr -c ./Cert\ Check.gz` to (to avoid "unknown developer" warning)
+If you're on macOS, you may need to run `xattr -c ./Cert\ Check\ Darwin.gz` to (to avoid "unknown developer" warning)

 ## Controls